DigitalOcean Managed Weaviateprivate

 You need:

-• An HTTP client.
-The examples use curl.
+• HTTP client: The examples use curl.

 Set environment variables for the token and project ID before running the examples: